 You cannot breathe again.
 You touch her smooth arms and hold on to her tight because everything is speeding up now.
 The faces of the other ladyboys follow you as you walk away with your prize.
 They do not understand.
 They know you are not a customer because you are crying.

 Her body is hot like a furnace, she says, let’s get some drinks and go home.
 In the 7/11 she speaks to another ladyboy, ‘ This is him’ she says.
 The other ladyboy smiles . . .a broken, ragged smile as if she knows something that you don’t.

 She walks to the counter with the bottle of Sprite, you hand her 100 baht and two enormous whoremongers who were waiting say,’ they just push right to the front don’t they’.
 You are not sure if they mean Ladyboys, Prostitutes or Thais.

 In the cab you look at her face again and you want her, in the worst way a man can want a Ladyboy.
 Her lipstick is ‘fuck-me red’ and you play your dirtiest arse-fucking video through one time in your head.
 You and she are the stars of the show.

 In the apartment she gets into bed and says, ‘Sleep now’, very tired’.
 You cannot sleep.
 You want her, want her like any customer could have had her for 1000baht.
-You have saved her, how can this happen, this is not in the story.
-In the story you fuck with passion and love and fall asleep together.
+You have saved her, how can this happen, this is not in your story.
+In your story you fuck with passion and love and fall asleep together.
 Something is wrong with the story.

-She runs down the passage to the door and you pace behind her shouting, telling her to go, she can sleep in her own apartment.
+She runs down the passage to the door and you pace behind her shouting, telling her to “go,you fucking whore, sleep in your own apartment.”
 You are stalking towards her now . . .and then she turns and cries,

 ‘ I not understand, you come to stop me working at Nana and now you want be like a customer!’